Lotto24/angular/README.md

 * standalone components
 * NgModule bootstrapped legacy components

-Please see `apps/example/src/app/app.component.ts` and `apps/example/src/app/home/home.component.ts` on how to use.
+Please see `apps/imports-orchestrator-example/src/app/app.component.ts` and `apps/imports-orchestrator-example/src/app/home/home.component.ts` on how to use.

 Warning: API is not stable.
 Everything is subject to change.

-Run `nx serve example` to explore.
+Run `nx serve imports-orchestrator-example` to explore.

 ## Development server

-Run `nx serve example` for a dev server.
+Run `nx serve imports-orchestrator-example` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Built on Nx